Names and places altered to protect privacy; A true story, published with permission.

 Then came the perfect storm.
 Danny finished work for the Christmas break badly behind on an important project, which made him depressed.
 His wife received a newly repaired laptop for Christmas from her father, restoring access to pornography.
 In the week after Christmas he had a massive fight with his wife.
 The next day he lost his temper with his kids in the worst way he could ever recall; even today he is haunted by the vision of the stark, naked fear in his youngest boy’s eyes as he screamed in rage.
 Then his wife departed for the long weekend for a trip, the boys went to stay with their grandparents and Danny was alone in the house.
 In the wake of massive failure as a man, as a husband, and as a father, Danny had never felt more alone and despondent in his life (and that’s saying something).

 He sat and stared at the laptop, contemplating whether to go there.
 But then a strange thing occurred.
 He realized that he didn’t want to do it – he just felt no desire at all to meet his need in that way.
 “I am not that person anymore”, he thought.
 It was in that moment, his weakest, most vulnerable moment, with all of his triggers occurring at the same time that he realized, “I really am free”.
 He was still depressed but turned to God in wonder and in repentance for his behavior.
-As JP II said, “True freedom is not the freedom to break God’s law, rather, it’s the freedom to fully conform to that law because you no longer desire in your heart to break it.”
+As JP II said, “True freedom is not the freedom to break God’s law, rather, it’s the freedom to fully conform to that law because you no longer desire in your heart that which is contrary to the law.”

 Now when lingerie commercials came on it was easy to skip them; same too for the inevitable “obligatory love scene” that seemed to be in every movie.
 When he caught glimpses of women’s bodies, as is impossible to avoid in a society which worships sex, the old fire would flicker and be immediately doused by a sense of sadness at these people exploiting themselves; they no longer aroused like they did before, in that visceral, animal way.
 And he felt a deep and abiding compassion for those still bound in the chains.